 Director, The Brooklyn Health & Housing Consortium

-Research Assistant Professor, Department of Population Health, NYU Grossman School of Medicine
+Research Assistant Professor, Dept. of Population Health, NYU Grossman School of Medicine

 Amy Freeman, PhD, MPH is Research Assistant Professor in the Department of Population Health at NYU School of Medicine.
 She directs the Brooklyn Health & Housing Consortium, an effort supported by NYU Langone’s Community Service Plan and developed in partnership with the Bronx Health & Housing Consortium.
 She has been a member of the Health & Housing Consortium Board since 2020.
 At NYU, she has coordinated or assisted with a number of Community Service Plan projects, including the Health + Housing Pilot Project, a Community Health Worker (CHW) intervention in subsidized housing on the Lower East Side in Manhattan.
 She also co-leads the Community Health Worker Research & Resource Center which provides support and professional development for CHWs and other frontline staff through an active CHW-led Learning Community.
 Her work focuses on social determinants of health in low-resource and immigrant communities with a particular interest in community-based participatory research.